rprovine/chylers-migration/README.md

 This repository contains all the documentation, scripts, and checklists needed to perform a zero-downtime migration of the Chyler's Hawaiian Beef Chips website.

+## 🎯 UPDATE: Shopify Integration Approach

+Since Chyler's uses Shopify for e-commerce and authentication, we've updated our approach to focus on Shopify integration rather than data migration.
+This significantly simplifies the project!

+### New Simplified Approach:
+- ✅ Use Shopify for all customer authentication ("Sign in with Shopify")
+- ✅ Keep all customer data, orders, and payments in Shopify
+- ✅ Integrate with Shopify APIs for products and checkout
+- ✅ No password or payment data migration needed!

+See [`docs/SIMPLIFIED_MIGRATION_PLAN.md`](docs/SIMPLIFIED_MIGRATION_PLAN.md) for the updated approach.

 ## Project Structure

 ```